wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 * The inclusion of personal data in blockchain transactions, which cannot be modified or erased by the Company.
 * Your failure to comply with these Terms, including any misuse of the Products.

-The Company's total liability for any claim shall not exceed the greater of (i) $1,000 USD, or (ii) the total amount you paid to the Company for the use of the Products within the twelve (12) months preceding the event giving rise to the claim.
+The Company’s total liability for any claim shall not exceed the greater of (i) $1,000 USD, or (ii) the total amount you paid to the Company for the use of the Products within the twelve (12) months preceding the event giving rise to the claim.
 The Company shall not be liable for any damages arising from software bugs, vulnerabilities, or failures in smart contracts associated with the Products or Protocol.
 You acknowledge that the Products operate on an experimental basis and may encounter unforeseen issues that the Company cannot predict or mitigate.
 Furthermore, the Company disclaims all liability for any interruptions or errors caused by third-party service providers, such as those related to blockchain infrastructure or network access.

 To the fullest extent permitted by law, all other warranties, including but not limited to, implied warranties of merchantability, fitness for a particular purpose, and non-infringement, are expressly waived.
 The Products and Protocol are provided on an ’as is’ and ’as available’ basis, and you use them entirely at your own risk.